maggie-harrington/js-week4-club-manager/README.md

 ## Description

-##### An Angular CLI application written in TypeScript that allows the user to manage the member list of a hiking club.
-The user can:
+##### An Angular CLI application written in TypeScript that allows the user/administrator to view/manage the member list of a hiking club.

+##### The user can:
 * visit a page to see a list of all club members
 * click a club member's entry in the list to visit their profile page, which includes more details about them
 * visit an "About" page that explains what the club is, and what they do
 * filter the list of users by their particular role in the group, or some other information/category

+##### In addition, the administrator can:
+* add new users to the club
+* Edit existing user profiles
+* Delete users
-* add new users to the club, edit existing user profiles, or delete users (all data is persisted in a database)
+* All changes to data is persisted in a database

 ##### This project demonstrates the following skills: